Beccles Airfield: Units

 The site was used by different units:

 Post-war use

-After the war the airport remained dormant until 1965 when it became Beccles Heliport, serving North Sea oil and gas rigs.
-Operation of the heliport was transferred to Norwich International Airport in the 1990s.
+After the war the airfield remained dormant until 1965 when BEA Helicopters moved in to the hangars at the eastern end, serving North Sea oil and gas rigs with Sikorsky S-61 helicopters.
+Helicopter operations were transferred to Norwich International Airport in the 1990s.
 The airfield has been home to RainAir since 1997 when Rainer Forster transferred his flight training operations from Swanton Morley.
 The airfield is the base for No. 28 (Suffolk) Civil Air Patrol Unit, a volunteer organisation which aims to aid the emergency services.
 UK Parachuting carry out free-fall parachute training from the airfield, Virage Helicopter Academy conduct Helicopter training and Mid Anglia Microlights carry out Microlight flying training in both 3-axis (fixed wing) and weightshift machines.
 Since early 2016 Skylark Radio Control Flyers have been authorised to fly their models at the airfield operating from the concrete runway 09/27 in close cooperation with Rain Air operations.